labcodesss/Stock-Price-Predication-using-ML-/README.md

 📊 Visualization	               Plots of stock trends and moving averages stored in /visualizations.
 🤖 Machine Learning Model	       Linear Regression used for 5-day price prediction.
 📈 Investment Metrics	           Cumulative returns and trend analysis.
-📄 PDF Report Generation	       Auto-generated report for each company stored in /reports.
+📄 PDF Report Generation	       Auto-generated report for each company stored in reports.

 🛠️ Technologies Used
 Category	       Tools/Libraries